tcltk/tcl/doc/markdown/CrtObjCmd.md

 **Tcl\_GetCommandFullName** produces the fully qualified name of a command from a command token.
 The name, including all namespace prefixes, is appended to the value specified by *objPtr*.

-**Tcl\_GetCommandFromObj** returns a token for the command specified by the name in a [Tcl\_Obj][Object].
+**Tcl\_GetCommandFromObj** returns a token for the command specified by the name in a [Tcl\_Obj][Object3].
 The command name is resolved relative to the current namespace.
 Returns NULL if the command is not found.

 # Reference count management